Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: Conclusion

 \section{Conclusion}

 In this paper, we proposed CMAT, a novel centralized method for fully observable cooperative MARL tasks.
-By using a Transformer decoder to iteratively generate a consensus representation, CMAT bridges cooperative MARL to a hierarchical SARL framework, in which all agents act simultaneously while conditioning on a shared consensus and full information about one another.
-Built upon the theory of SARL PPO, CMAT offers stronger potential for global optimization and alleviates several key limitations of conventional MAT, including order dependency, actor-critic inconsistency, and the fact that it generally guarantees convergence only to a Nash Equilibrium.
+By using a Transformer decoder to iteratively generate a consensus representation, CMAT reformulates cooperative MARL as a hierarchical single-agent, multi-action problem, in which all agents act simultaneously while conditioning on a shared consensus and full information about one another.
+This formulation lets the whole system be optimized with single-agent PPO and alleviates several structural limitations of conventional MAT, including order dependency and actor-critic inconsistency, and it avoids the sequential updating scheme under which MAT-family methods are guaranteed to converge only to a Nash Equilibrium.
+We do not claim a stronger convergence guarantee for the deep implementation; rather, the benefit is a cleaner optimization structure, which is reflected in the empirical results.
 Extensive experiments on a series of standard MARL benchmarks demonstrate that CMAT consistently outperforms strong baselines.
 Additional discussions are provided in Appendix \ref{sec:Discussions}.